MAHALAKSHMI NAMO STUTE

 Diwali – The Festival of Light

-We warmly invite you to attend our sacred celebration of Diwali, on Saturday, November 14th, 2020 from 7-9pm. **This is an annual fundraiser for our school.
+We warmly invite you to attend our sacred celebration of Diwali, on Wednesday, November 3rd, 2021 from 7-9pm, ET (with Prasad served at 5:45pm. **This is an annual fundraiser for our school.

 WHAT IS DIWALI?